 These glands are found throughout the tail and are spread when a cat uses his or her tail to communicate.
 Cats will often bring their tails straight up to not only show they mean no harm but also to spread their scent in the air.

 There is one gland located at the base of the tail that produces oil.
 This oil is not only important for the cat’s own personal cologne but it also keeps away bugs, conditions the fur and skin, and helps their tail spread a more potent musk.
-When a male is in heat, he can actually over-produce this oil and this is known as “stud-tail”.
+Cats can over-produce this oil, this is known as “stud-tail” and is most common intact males, but can also be seen in neutered males and females.